ninja-left/ninja-left/README.md

 <div align=center>
     <h1> Hi there 👋 </h1>
     Welcome to my page. <br>
-    I'm a student usually working on hobby projects and enjoy computer security and similar topics. <br>
+    I'm a student usually working on hobby projects and<br> enjoy computer security and similar topics. <br>
     You can contact me using the following links:
 </div>